-The oyster shell to be dredged from Man-O-War shoal will be planted on sanctuary bars for ecological restoration, be deployed at aquaculture sites and harvest reserves, and be planted on open harvest areas.
-Specific restoration sites will be identified in conjunction with the Maryland Interagency Workgroup, whose members include representatives from MDNR, NOAA, USACE, and the Oyster Recovery Partnership.
+Use of the Shells - The oyster shell to be dredged from Man-O-War shoal will be planted on sanctuary bars for ecological restoration, aquaculture sites for private oyster production, harvest reserves and open harvest areas for public fishery production.
+Further details can be found in Section 5.0.

+Specific planting details will be coordinated with a variety of groups depending on the type of project.
+Sanctuary restoration sites and planting volumes will be identified in conjunction with the Maryland Interagency Workgroup, whose members include representatives from MDNR, NOAA, USACE, and the Oyster Recovery Partnership.
 This group coordinates large-scale oyster restoration projects in Chesapeake Bay.
-Some shell may be stockpiled for short periods if specific locations for planting have not been established before dredging begins.
-The shell that will be planted on open harvest areas will be directed by MDNR in consultation with the County Oyster Committees.
+Some shell may be stockpiled for short periods if specific locations for planting have not been established before dredging begins, but land-based stockpiling is not desirable due to increased costs and logistics to handle the shells multiple times.
+A land-based stockpiling location has not yet been confirmed.
+Aquaculture planting sites and volumes will be coordinated with the private leaseholders but oversight will be achieved by MDNR to make sure the shells are planted on suitable bottom.
+Public fishery sites and volumes will be directed by MDNR in consultation with the County Oyster Committees.
 Half of the shell will be evenly allocated to each County and the other half will be allocated proportionally based on the number of waterman paying oyster surcharges in each county.
+Further details can be found in Section 5.0.